 The PACYFIC study is conducted to establish the yield of the current pancreatic cyst surveillance and to identify possible alternative, more (cost-)effective surveillance strategies.

-The study is designed as an international observational cohort study that will run for a period of 10 years.
-The first analysis will take place after 3 years.
+The study is designed as a prospective international observational cohort study that will run for a period of 15 years.

 Primary; the number of patients that will: